Sophia Loren, the great Italian actress, was the star of the first Hollywood movie ever shot in Greece on the majestic island of of Hydra.

 “The Boy on a Dolphin” was shot in 1957 and is now considered a classic.

-“Because, for me, it was a moment of starting in the American cinema and I was starting my romance with my husband, and so I’m attached also for what I discovered in my husband.
+“Because, for me, it was a moment of starting in the American cinema and I was starting my romance with my husband,” she said, “and so I’m attached also for what I discovered in my husband.
 It was a beautiful, euphoric moment for me.
 I will never forget Hydra.”

 The film was an adventure romance film from 20th Century Fox and was Sophia Loren’s English-language debut.
 It was based on the 1955 novel of the same name by David Divine.

 Much of the film was shot on location on Hydra.
 Establishing shots of Athens, Rhodes, and Delos add to the vérité while matte shots and some interiors were done at Cinecittà in Rome.

 One scene uses the Eastern Orthodox monastery complex at Meteora, which was later used as a location in the James Bond film, For Your Eyes Only.

 Sophia Loren plays the leading role as Phaedra, a poor Greek sponge diver on the island of Hydra.
 She accidentally finds an ancient Greek statue of a boy riding a dolphin on the bottom of the Aegean Sea.
 The statue brings pride to the city of Hydra and has been lost for around 2,000 years.

 Her efforts to sell it to the highest bidder lead her to two competing individuals: Dr. James Calder (Alan Ladd), an honest archaeologist who will surrender it to Greek authorities, and Victor Parmalee (Clifton Webb), an aesthete and an unscrupulous dealer in historic artifacts.